Visiting Student Summer Interns

 - receive the college credit that unpaid internships require.

 SOCI 4900 Internship Seminar

-Applicants who are accepted into the Internship Program will be registered for SOCI 4900 L11 Internship Seminar, a 4 credit class that meets on Monday nights, 6 - 9:45 p.m., May 31 - August 4, 2022.
+Applicants who are accepted into the Internship Program will be registered for SOCI 4900 L31 Internship Seminar, a 4 credit class that meets on Monday nights, 6 - 9:45 p.m., May 31 - August 4, 2022 at the Lincoln Center campus and online.
 This course offers the following benefits: